Q: What are the insurance requirements to be licensed or registered with the PUC?

 A: Before you can register with the PUC you must hold a California Identification ("CA") number issued by the California Highway Patrol.
 You may call the CHP at (916) 375-2810 for assistance.
-Once you are assigned a CA number you may register with the PUC by filing an application with a filing fee of $35.
+Once you are assigned a CA number you may register with the PUC by filing an application with a filing fee of $35 for the first year, and $30 per year thereafter.
 You may download a registration packet containing an application and other important information or contact License Section's Private Carrier Unit at (415) 703-2555 or firstname.lastname@example.org and request that one be sent to you.
 You will also need to arrange through your insurance agent or broker to have a certificate of liability insurance (Form TL-1000) filed in your name.

 Q: Are there special registration requirements for youth camps?